 CSS stands for cascading stylesheets.
 You can think of it as the style of a website.
 What type of font is being used, what the background color is, what is bolded, what the spacing is, what the layout is, etc. CSS is basically just a series of rules that says "if an element matches this selector, apply this style."

-Continuing our car metaphor, the CSS would be what color the car is, what the various trimmings, all the styling details.
-You could even say it would define if it's it left or right drive.
+Continuing our car metaphor, the CSS would be what color the car is, what the various trimmings are, and all the styling details.
+You could even say it would define if it's left or right drive.

 What is JavaScript